deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18785/index.md

 ![](charts/charts_5_0.png)

-> 🔼 The chart displays the performance trends of six different model editing methods on Llama2-7B base model across five different benchmark tasks, showing that PMET and MEND are more robust to editing than others.
+> 🔼 The chart displays the performance trends of six different model editing methods on Llama2-7B base model across multiple benchmarks, showing the impact of the number of edits on the model's abilities.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Performance trends of evaluating edited Llama2-7B base model across different benchmarks using six editing methods.
 Results reveal that PMET and MEND can effectively preserve the model's abilities across all tasks.
 While KN drastically drops even less than ten edits.